-Therefore, counting each of the combined rivers above as one stock, catch advice for the 2019 season is provided for 141 separate rivers and additionally advice is also given separately for the Upper Liffey and Upper Lee.
-Following scientific assessment, a new CL was established for the Lower Shannon in 2018.
-Furthermore, separate assessments are made on 16 rivers for the early running MSW component of the stock in question.
+Counting each of the combined rivers above as one stock, catch advice for the 2020 season is provided for 144 separate rivers and additionally advice is also given separately for the Upper Liffey and Upper Lee.
+In addition, separate assessments are made on 16 rivers for the early running MSW component of the stock in question.

 Of these:

-- 30 rivers have counter data (includes rivers with large hydro-electric impoundments) - 2 rivers have trap data (Burrishoole and Erriff).
+- 29 rivers have counter data (includes rivers with large hydro-electric impoundments) - 2 rivers have trap data (Burrishoole and Erriff).

-Details of the catch advice for 2019 provided by the TEGOS are given in Table 1 through to Table 6:
+Details of the catch advice for 2020 provided by the TEGOS are given in Table 1 through to Table 6: